- How Aid Works

 - When you complete your FAFSA, you will be considered for any federal, state and S&T need-based awards.

-- A financial aid package will be created and mailed to you once you are admitted to S&T. This will detail any aid you have been awarded and options for loans.
+- A financial aid package will be created and mailed to you once you are admitted to S&T. This award letter will detail any aid you have been awarded and options for loans.
+(Learn more about award letters)

 How you are selected for aid